-While the big pull of the Switch is its selection of Nintendo exclusives – you can't not have some Mario and Zelda – there are also plenty of the big third-party games you'll find on other consoles, not to mention a huge selection of indie titles and loads of retro classics from Nintendo's vaults.
+As for the best Nintendo Switch games, the console's main draw is its selection of exclusive Nintendo titles – Mario and Zelda are pretty much obligatory.
+But it doesn't stop there.
+The Switch also offers some of the best third-party games available for other consoles, a massive selection of indie titles and a host of retro classics from the Nintendo vaults.

 The best Nintendo Switch games in 2021